Car Accident Lawyers Advocating for California Residents

 It is wise to contact the police if you are able to do so after a head-on collision.
 A police report may be used to show negligence per se.
 Negligence per se applies when a defendant violates a safety law or regulation that was designed to protect a class of which the plaintiff is a member against the type of injury sustained by the plaintiff.
 In most cases, being able to show negligence per se shifts the focus of the case to damages because liability is clear.

 Sometimes, however, both parties are at fault for a head-on collision, or another party is partly at fault for the collision.
 For example, if both drivers are distracted and fail to maintain their lanes, they may crash.
 The defendant may allege comparative negligence if this happened in your case.
 In some cases, it is necessary to retain an accident reconstruction expert to identify who was at fault and by how much.
 The jury will determine the total damages and also assign a percentage of fault to each person alleged to be at fault.
 The plaintiff’s damages are reduced by an amount equal to their percentage of fault.
 For example, if the total damages are $1 million, and you are found to be 40% at fault, you can recover $600,000 from the other driver.

 In other cases, an accident occurs due to a failure to put up appropriate signs during construction, weather conditions, or poor road design.
 It is crucial to retain an attorney who understands how to establish liability in different situations that may be complex.

-If you are injured in a head-on collision in Sacramento, you should retain an experienced personal injury attorney.
+If you are injured in a head-on collision in California, you should retain an experienced Folsom car accident attorney.
 At Travis G. Black & Associates, our principal formerly worked in law enforcement and insurance, and he can now put his insights to work for you.
 We provide skillful legal representation to victims of distracted drivers and other careless drivers from our Folsom office.
 To obtain a free consultation, call Travis G. Black & Associates at 916-962-2896.